farazkhan2000/farazkhan2000/README.md

 ## **Faraz Khan** - Full Stack Developer 👨🏼‍💻

-Full-stack and mobile developer working with Laravel, Vue.js, React, and React Native.
-I build web apps, APIs, and mobile apps that ship and scale.

-Currently exploring AI integration and LLM APIs, applying them directly to real products.
-Pursuing an MSc in Information Systems at the University of Jyväskylä, Finland.
+Full-stack and mobile developer with 4+ years of experience building web apps and APIs using Laravel, Vue.js, React, and React Native.
+Currently based in Helsinki, pursuing an MSc in Information Systems at the University of Jyväskylä, and exploring AI integration and LLM APIs.
 Open to collaborating on interesting projects.

 ---